denistsoi/franklinchen.github.io/source/_posts/2012-08-25-my-eighth-time-doing-run-around-the-square-5k.markdown

 I checked my watch after I finished the race and didn't know what to think.
 Did I succeed or fail at my time goal?
 My watch made it look like I finished in 24:40, but I wasn't confident that I hit the "start" at the right time, and I was even less confident that I hit "stop" right after crossing the finish line (I was guessing that I didn't hit the button until a second or two after actually finishing).

 After Abby finished, I kept telling her I was upset that I didn't think I really went all out in the final minute of the race.
-Then I got over my disappointment and let it.
+Then I got over my disappointment and let it go; in the grand scheme of life it hardly matters!

 ## More comments about the race